In this post, we’re sharing our 5-day Snowdonia itinerary, now known by its Welsh name Eryri National Park

 There’s plenty of choice for things to do with kids in Anglesey, including some fantastic beaches.

-Trearddur Bay Beach has a long wide stretch of sand, so is very popular with families.
+Trearddur Bay Beach is one of the best beaches near Snowdonia.
+It has a long wide stretch of sand, so is very popular with families.
 As well as paddling, you’ll find activities such as kayaking and supping.

 The tide goes out a long way, leaving rock pools at each side.
 You’ll find a couple of cafés at Trearddur Bay beach and public toilets.